-Fantaci’s ‘Naledi’ ring reimagines tradition with some of her favourite motifs: an iconic star with a brilliant diamond at the centre, flanked by two Art Deco-inspired fans.
+Fantaci’s ‘Naledi’ ring reimagines tradition with some of her favorite motifs: an iconic star with a brilliant diamond at the center, flanked by two Art Deco-inspired fans.
 The result, handcrafted in 18k gold, is a rich and warm design that continues a custom while turning it on its head.

-Platt Boutique Jewellery was established in 2005, when the trend towards antique and vintage jewellery was accelerating.
+Platt Boutique Jewelry was established in 2005, when the trend towards antique and vintage jewelry was accelerating.
 Along with her brother Larry, Natasha Tsimmerman assembled a collection with particular emphasis on Art Deco, Edwardian and Victorian eras.
 The company’s recent launch of ‘Bespoke by Platt’ features modern designs inspired by antique craftsmanship.

 Inspired by the evolution of gender roles and the meaning of true partnership, ‘The Duo Ring’ set can be endlessly reinvented—worn alone, together, or with other pieces with meaning.
 It’s delicate and ethereal paired with solid and grounded, the way love should make you feel.